kevinsogo/compgen/README.md

 You can also replace `-f [file]` with `-c [command]`.

 The checker must accept three command line arguments `inputpath outputpath judgepath`.
-It returns 0 iff the problem is accepted.
-Currently, `kg test` wihc a custom checker only supports binary tasks.
+It returns 0 iff the answer is correct.
+Currently, `kg test` with a custom checker only supports binary tasks.

 ## Convenience